miyagi-dev/miyagi/README.md

 _**Note:** Just because the accessibility validation does not result in any errors, it does not mean that your component is accessible._

+### Creating a build

+You can create a production build with `node node_modules/headman --build` (or `headman --build`).

+_headman_ automatically goes into production mode to create the build, so you can ommit the `NODE_ENV`.
+By default, the build (static html files + assets) will be created in `<YOUR_PROJECT>/build`.
+You can change this in your `headman.json` (see [Options](#options)).

 ## Good to know

 - Your component is automatically reloaded as soon as you change it.
-- `headman` does not actually use the css and js files from your component folders.
-That is because `headman` cannot know which other components are included in your component, hence does not know which other files to load additionally.
+- _headman_ does not actually use the css and js files from your component folders.
+That is because _headman_ cannot know which other components are included in your component, hence does not know which other files to load additionally.
 If you rely on a build task for your asset files (that might be slower than `_headman_`), you can turn off the automatic reloading of your component (`reload` in the options).
 - The start page of _headman_ renders all your components, but without variations.
 Opening a component either renders an overview of all of its variations or the component directly if it does not have any variations.
 - Folders, that do not include a file with the same name and the given file extension (defined in `headman.json`), are shown in the menu, but disabled.
 - You can open a standalone view of your component in a new tab by clicking on the small icon on the top right corner.